An introduction to wrongdoers of kidneys – Kidney diseases

 The fact that kidneys experience some changes in their functional order hampers the state of the human body.
 These bean-shaped organs serve their functional abilities in managing the essential regulatory roles in the human body.
 The primary function of kidneys is blood filtration, which is executed by following the order -Filter, reabsorb and eliminate.

 However, your way of living and eating habits play a crucial role in determining the health of your kidneys.
-As diet and lifestyle have a significant influence on the kidneys.
+Diet and lifestyle have a significant influence on the kidneys.
 Unhealthy lifestyle and diet point in the direction of having unhealthy kidneys.

 The worsening condition of the kidneys depicts how these bean-shaped organs are holding against the kidney disease that invaded their functional territory.
 The progressive damage becomes regressive for kidneys and leads them to the stage of malfunction, which is known as Renal failure or end-stage renal disease (ESRD).
 Ayurvedic kidney treatment in yoga proceeds to maintain the functioning of kidneys as it is the ancient system of natural healing that helps kidneys manage their function.